 The unlimited plan also includes 5GB of high speed mobile hotspot data.
 Hotspot data speeds get reduced to a maximum of 600 Kbps once more than 5GB of data gets consumed in a billing cycle.

 Video streaming is limited to a maximum resolution of 480p.
 Taxes and fees are extra, and the same 30 day multi-line restrictions apply as they do for the By the Gig option.

 What Happens If You Want To Cancel Spectrum Internet And Keep Spectrum Mobile?

 If you decide to cancel your Spectrum Internet subscription, your Spectrum Mobile subscription will be charged an additional $20 per line.
 That's not exactly cheap.
 Furthermore, Spectrum WiFi speeds will be limited to 5 Mbps.
 I'm assuming that is the speed that you'll get when you are connected to a Spectrum Mobile WiFi hotspot.
 Spectrum Mobile includes nationwide access to a half a million hotspots.

 At the moment, Spectrum is not supporting bring your own phone.
-If you want service, you'll have to purchase a phone from the MVNO.
+(Update: In December of 2018, Spectrum Mobile launched support for Bring Your Own iPhone).
+If you want service with an Android device, you'll have to purchase a phone from the MVNO.
 The following phones are available for purchase: